Game Courier supports many different games. Here is one picked at random:

 Does Game Courier use cookies?

-Yes, Game Courier has recently begun to use cookies.
-The two cookies it uses are PHPSESSID, which keeps track of the PHP session, and cvpuser, which keeps track of your userid.
-These two cookies are used not only by Game Courier but by other pages on our site.
+Yes, Game Courier uses cookies.
+The cookies it uses are PHPSESSID, which keeps track of the PHP session, cvpuser, which keeps track of your userid, and landscape and portrait for remembering screen sizes on mobile devices, which it uses for fitting a diagram to the available space.
+The first two cookies are used not only by Game Courier but by other pages on our site.
 The first lets us use sessions to note whether you're logged in and to keep some information about you on hand for customizing the web pages served to you.
+The advantage of storing your information in a session is that it is kept protected on the server-side instead of being placed insecurely in cookies.
+But the use of sessions does require the use of a session cookie.
 The other cookie lets you log in more quickly by keeping track of your userid even when you're not logged in.

 My opponent tells me he moved, but I didn't receive the email from Game Courier.
 What should I do?